 minimalCM is a framework for building a very lightweight content management system intended for small or large digital libraries.
 It emphasizes a microservices approach.
 Also described as "microservice architecture", this approach structures an application as a collection of loosely coupled services which implement an intended purpose.
 A microservice architecture promotes simplicity and enables an evolving technology stack.
 The services defined for minimalCM are:

-- Add submitted metadata to a searchable index.
+- Add metadata to a searchable index.

 - Accept user input in the form of search queries.

-- Gather search results.
+- Gather search results for user.

 Server Side option: mini-euk - PHP (https://github.com/uklibraries/mini-euk)

 A proxy for the Solr install is recommended if SolrStrap is used.

 Some methods for this can be found at:

 - Generate static or dynamic HTML pages based on given metadata.

 - Store generated metadata pages within a Pair Tree directory structure.

 - Display HTML pages for item view based on a URL.